guenthertom/stata-crashcourse/_sources/README.md

 This material is provided for educational viewing only.
 You may not copy, modify, redistribute, or reuse any part of it without written permission.
+This course was originally developed as part of my teaching duties at Freie Universität Berlin and is now maintained as an open learning resource under my own authorship.